kaya-arro/sc-simplify/README.md

 3. Clone/download this repository.

-4. Execute `cargo build -r` in the root directory of the repository.
+4. Execute `cargo +nightly build -r` in the root directory of the repository.

+   - The current version of `sc-simplify` uses some nightly features of Rust, but this will be changed in a future release.

 5. Optional: copy or link `sc-simplify.1.gz` into `/usr/share/man/man1/` so that `man sc-simplify` brings up the manual (see below for how to do this from the terminal).